 Up to three cards can be shown at once.

-For a complete list of application categories, see Manage Application Categories.
+For a complete list of application categories, see Understanding Application Categories.

 These cards present apps that have been flagged based on their risk group.
 Risk groups differ from the regular set of application categories.